 It’s a good idea to know how much cash you’ll need ahead of time.
 If you’re going to use the money for household improvements, first get some estimates from contractors so you’ll have a good idea of what those upgrades will cost.
 To pay off high-interest debt, like credit cards, tally that total before asking for cash-out refinance.

-That way you only take out the amount of equity you really need and can leave some.Ready for a cash-out refinance?
-Start here.
+That way you only take out the amount of equity you really need and can leave some.Check your cash-out refinance rates.
+Start here (Dec 6th, 2023)

 What are the alternatives to a cash-out refinance?